Xcelled/mabicommerce/README.md

 >
 > -- <cite>Rydian</cite>

 A common occurance while trading is that, after you buy the maximum number of some item, you still have slots, weight, and ducats left to buy other items.
 Instead of wasting these slots, MabiCommerce will fill them with other items, so you truly get the most bang for your, err...
 Ducat.
-MabiCommerce will even explore the possibily of rounding down to the nearest whole-slot, instead of only partially filling slots.
+MabiCommerce will even explore the possibily of rounding down to the nearest whole-slot, instead of leaving one slot partially filled.

 For more details, see the [Algorithm](#Algorithm) section.